The Global ATM Alliance

 • Bank of America does not have an international presence so far.

-• Westpac & Bank of America have separate side deals with Asian banks (Westpac with DBS and CIMB; Bank of America with China Construction Bank) to ensure better coverage for their customers in Asia, these however are definately not part of the general alliance and cannot be used for free with a Scotiabank or BNP Paribas card for example.
+• Westpac & Bank of America have separate side deals with Asian banks (Westpac with DBS and CIMB; Bank of America with China Construction Bank) to ensure better coverage for their customers in Asia, these however are definitely not part of the general alliance and cannot be used for free with a Scotiabank or BNP Paribas card for example.

 • The alliance is limited to ATMs these six banking groups themselves own and operate.
 Local ATM agreements with competitors do not filter through to other members of the alliance.
 For example the deal with Cashgroup in Germany only applies to customers of Deutsche Bank Germany etc.